AdobeDocs/journey-optimizer.sv-SE/help/using/rn/e-release-notes.md

 **Beslutshantering**

 * **Stöd för flera regler i beslutshantering** - Du kan nu lägga till upp till 10 regler om begränsning av ett visst erbjudande i Beslutshantering.
-På så sätt kan ni öka kontrollen över hur erbjudandena skickas.
-[Läs mer](../offers/offer-library/add-constraints.md#capping)
+På så sätt kan ni öka kontrollen över hur erbjudandena skickas. <!--[Learn more](../offers/offer-library/add-constraints.md#capping)-->

 <!--* **Audits** - The **Change log** tab allowing you to see all the changes that have been made to an offer or a decision has been removed.
 Changes related to offers and decisions can now be seen in the **Audits** menu. -->